jasuperior/smpl/roadmap_spec/grouping.md

     + if `length > 0`
         + match all `pattern_group` in `expression`
         + strip results of `$ + ()`
+        + replace appearance of original capture in expression with stripped version
         + apply expressions toregex's at  indexes in `.pattern_groups`.

 *It should work after this implementation*